Table of Contents

 Plastic is the most affordable option and is therefore popular among beginner guitarists.
 However, plastic tends to wear out quickly and doesn’t hold up well under heavy use.
 This material also doesn’t resonate as well as some of the others, resulting in less sustain.

-You will find plastic nuts are also very common with cheaper guitars that are made in countries overseas.
 In order to keep prices down, they use parts that are not as high in quality as others.
 This doesn’t mean they are a poor choice, but it does depend on how hard the plastic is.

 Bone